kubilus1/gendev/README.md

 TOOLCHAIN BUILDING
 ==================

-The toolchain is now setup with Travis-CI for continuous integration.
+The toolchain is now setup with CircleCI for continuous integration.
 This should ease porting and allow better validation of incoming patches.

 You may decide to build the full toolchain by making sure you have the following